Using external hardware with Live

 Further options: Controlling Multitimbral devices (Multi mode)

-If your hardware device supports Multi mode (also known as Multimbrality), meaning that you can control more than one patch or sound at the same time via different MIDI channels, the setup will be a little different - especially if your synth or audio interface doesn't provide multiple outputs or inputs.
+If your hardware device supports Multi mode (also known as Multitimbrality), meaning that you can control more than one patch or sound at the same time via different MIDI channels, the setup will be a little different - especially if your synth or audio interface doesn't provide multiple outputs or inputs.

 If your synth comes with separate multiple audio outputs, you can use several instances of the External Instrument device.
 In this situation, each patch on the synth will be assigned to a specific MIDI channel and will send audio from a dedicated analog output into a dedicated input of your audio interface.
 Load the External Instrument into each MIDI track and configure the respective MIDI and audio channels accordingly.